NOVACyclist/ShaleRocksBot/README.md

 ---------------
 On first run, an admin user will be created using the username and password specified in the config file.
 You should log-in (login -username=whatever -password=whatever) and change the admin password.

 To get information about the installed plugins, issue the .help command.
 (Assuming that you're using a . as the bot command prefix.)
 To get a list of commands contained in each plugin, issue a .help PluginName.
 To get help with a particular command, issue a .help CommandName, or .help PluginName CommandName.
 To get information about a command + flag combo, use .help CommandName -flag.
 To get general information about a command or plugin, use .help --info.
+To generate a customized HTML help file, use .allhelp